PokeGenesis/.github/profile/README.md

 **PokeGenesis** is an open-source community project dedicated to creating modern tools for building Pokémon fangames.

 ✨ Features:
-- 🛠 **PokémonStudio**: A user-friendly editor to design maps, dialogues, and events.
+- 🛠 **PokéForge**: A user-friendly editor to design maps, dialogues, and events.
 - 📦 **PokémonSDK**: A modular and extensible toolkit to handle battle mechanics, plugins, and more.
 - 🎨 **Creative Assets**: HD sprites, tilesets, and music for your games.
 - 🧩 **Plugins**: Add Randomizer, Nuzlocke mode, Fakemon manager, and more.